Currently working with a coach is done remotely via the telephone. Our hope is that this is easily integrated into your life and schedule.Find A Coach

 An independent study has shown that learning psychology skills in conjunction with coaching can be as effective as therapy itself.

-We are not currently in-network for any insurance providers, but many insurance companies offer reimbursement for psychological services.
+We are currently an out-of-network provider and do not accept insurance.
+However, many insurance companies offer reimbursement for psychological services.
 Through our partnership with Better, we can help support your process to verify coverage and get reimbursed.

 Therapists at Octave are all licensed to practice, and their license numbers are publicly available on their bio pages.
 Coaches are not licensed clinicians, but are certified in coaching programs, demonstrating that they have training in building and supporting success.